ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_StreamlitToFlaskMigration_16.md

 The Streamlit to Flask Migration roadmap has made significant progress, with the completion of Phase 1 (Feature Parity Assessment) and Phase 2 (Flask Implementation Completion), and substantial progress in Phase 3 (User Experience Optimization).
 All high-priority, medium-priority, and low-priority features have been implemented in the Flask version, and comprehensive testing has been implemented to ensure functionality and performance.

+The implementation of WebSocket support for real-time dashboard updates represents a significant milestone in enhancing the user experience of the Flask version.
+This feature provides a more responsive and interactive dashboard that updates automatically without requiring page refreshes, demonstrating the advantages of the Flask framework over Streamlit for creating modern web applications.

-The development of detailed plans for UI/UX improvements, accessibility enhancements, and Flask-specific features represents a significant milestone in the migration process.
-These plans provide a clear roadmap for the remaining work in Phase 3 and set the stage for successful implementation of these enhancements.
+The development of detailed plans for UI/UX improvements, accessibility enhancements, and Flask-specific features, along with the implementation of WebSocket support, provides a clear roadmap for the remaining work in Phase 3 and sets the stage for successful implementation of these enhancements.

-The next steps focus on implementing the high-priority improvements outlined in these plans, conducting usability testing, and preparing for the Streamlit Deprecation and Removal phase.
+The next steps focus on implementing the remaining high-priority improvements outlined in these plans, conducting usability testing, and preparing for the Streamlit Deprecation and Removal phase.
 By following this roadmap, the Science Data Kit will provide a more responsive, accessible, and user-friendly experience that exceeds the capabilities of the original Streamlit implementation.